 Finding out who your target audience is and what information they would find valuable leads back to keyword and other technical research.
 Without truly understanding who your audience is, even the best content will have little impact.

-Creating marketing personas, studying Google analytics, and doing competitor and keyword research have traditionally been the responsibility of the SEO specialist.
-Such in-depth knowledge can be invaluable to copywriter as well.
+Creating marketing personas, studying Google analytics, and doing competitor and keyword research has traditionally been the responsibility of the SEO specialist.
+Such in-depth knowledge can be invaluable to copywriters as well.
 As previously mentioned, SEO and content marketing departments are becoming intertwined.
 Beyond the technical aspects of SEO, knowing the audience allows a copywriter to create content that speaks to them and makes a connection.

 Without truly understanding who your audience is, even the best content will have little impact.Click to tweet

 Once you’ve become acquainted with your audience, it will be easier to choose relevant topics they will find interesting.
 With topics and keywords in hand, it’s time to start writing.

 Before you dive right into writing the copy, be clear about its purpose.
 Creating an outline creates a roadmap to provide direction while writing the copy.
 It should highlight the information to be included and the order in which it will appear.
 An outline can be detailed or it can be a basic list of potential H2s.
 There simply needs to be some sort of structure to keep the writing on track.

 With the outline in place, just write.
 Don’t overthink it or correct grammar and typos as you go, just write as much as you can.
 Concentrate on volume.
 Unnecessary information can be deleted and clumsy language reworked during the editing process.